acdh-oeaw/fundament_wp/README.md

 - Now under the Admin/Languages/String translations you can find the 'fundament_wp_hero_dynamic_title', 'fundament_wp_hero_dynamic_text'
 and the 'fundament_wp_hero_dynamic_button' translation sections.
  In these sections you can find all the available languages from your site and you can translate them.

+ ## Imprint
+ - Under you redmine issue, please fill the ImprintParams and then go to your theme settings/Imprint and Footer/Imprint: Redmine issue ID.
+Here add your redmine issue id.
+ - Add a new page called Imprint and in the right block side under the Page/Template, select the Imprint Page template and save it.